Somerset and Cornwall Light Infantry: Postings

 The next posting took the regiment to Berlin between 1963 and 1965.
 During this period, Lt.
 Col. John Howard was in charge, followed by Lt.
 Col. G. Mathews.
-In November 1965 the regiment returned to Britain and was stationed at the Gravesend Barracks.
+In November 1965 the regiment returned to Britain and was stationed at Milton Barracks, Gravesend.
 During this period, the battalion was part of the brigade force that was on permanent standby to be flown anywhere in the world at 72 hours' notice.
+This was probably part of 19th Airportable Brigade, which was based at Colchester and formed part of 3rd Airportable Division.